jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     As the Seed is the key to our Channel, it should always be kept a secret.

 5. Now we that we have a Publisher, we are ready to announce the Channel

     ```rust
-        // Announce the Channel and get the Channel Address and Announcement Message ID
+        // Announce the Channel and get the Application Instance and Announcement Message ID
         let (application_instance, mut message_id) = publisher.announce().await;

     ```

 6. We now print the command that each Recipient will have to execute in order to listen to the Channel the Publisher just created.
-NOTE: In a real scenario the Publisher must find an efficient and safe way to communicate the Channel Address and Announcement Message ID to each Recipient who intends to listen to the Channel created by the Publisher.
+NOTE: In a real scenario the Publisher must find an efficient and safe way to communicate the Application Instance and Announcement Message ID to each Recipient who intends to listen to the Channel created by the Publisher.

     ```rust
-        // Share the Channel Address and Announcement Message ID with the Recipient
+        // Share the Application Instance and Announcement Message ID with the Recipient
         println!("Now open another terminal and run:");
         println!("cargo run --bin recipient {} {} <RANDOM_SEED>", application_instance, message_id);
         println!("Send a notification:");